IowaDave/ATmega328-Deep-Sleep-Solved/README.md

   while ( !
 (TIFR2 & (1<<TOV2)) ) { ; /* wait */ }
 ```

+The flag goes to logic 1 when the overflow occurs.

 #### Enable the Timer 2 Interrupt
-The Overflow Flag and can trigger an interrupt as well, if interrupts are enabled.
+The Overflow Flag can trigger an interrupt as well, if interrupts are enabled.

 The example enables the Timer 2 Overflow interrupt.